olliesmith3/ruby_parser_task/README.md

 ##### storing the information into structured data
 There are a lot of different ways to do this.
 As the order of the page visits is not important I will rule out an array of arrays.
 A hash with the page name as the key and the IP address as the value would not allow duplicates very easily so is not suited to this data.
 I think the best will be a hash with the page name as the key and an array of IP addresses as the value.

+##### formatting to human readable format
+I have decided just to stick to the format provided in the instructions to stay in line with the brief.